Hydrogen-Fueled Rotary Engine

 Context

-For the completion of my Master's degree at Université Catholique de Louvain, I had to choose a thesis topic.
-I selected a subject related to my future career interests in the automotive industry.
-The university had discontinued a previous project attempted by earlier students, which had been unable to get the engine to start on gasoline.
-I decided to revive this project on my own, even though it was originally intended for groups of 2 or 3 students.
+For the completion of my Master's degree at the Catholic University of Louvain, I've selected a thesis subject related to my future career interests in the automotive industry.
+The university had discontinued a previous project attempted by earlier students consisting on the restoration and conversion into hydrogen of a 1989 Mazda 13B rotary engine.

-The thesis was divided into two parts: the experimental work focused on restoring the engine to run on gasoline and starting the conversion to hydrogen fuel, while the theoretical work involved the prediction and analysis of nitric oxide in the exhaust gases.
+The thesis was divided into two parts: the experimental work focused hands-on skills on restoring engines to run on gasoline and starting the conversion to hydrogen fuel, while the theoretical work involved the prediction and analysis of nitric oxide in the exhaust gases.

 Learning outcomes